 The conversion rate shows what percentage of marketing emails lead to sales, on average.

-In 2020, the average conversion rate of emails is 1.22%, according to Barilliance.
+In 2021, the average conversion rate of emails was 1.22%, according to Barilliance.
 That’s just over one sale in 100 emails.

 When just over one in a hundred emails lead to a sale, that may not sound great.